achernikova/EvasionAttacksSDC/README.md

 which you want to run the attack, create the folder with corresponding images
 *	Specify the path to this .csv file(IMAGE_FILE = 'path to .csv file')  and folder with images(IMAGE_FOLDER = 'path to the folder') in attack_epoch.py file under classification/ folder
+* 	Specify the number of images, which are used to run the attack (NUM_ATTACKS field)
 *	run attack_epoch.py

 This will create the following files with results: